-The planning officer will present the application referring to the report in the published agenda.
+The One of the planning officers will present the application referring to the report in the published agenda.
 The report will include a planning officer's recommendation as to whether it should be approved or refused.

-Following the presentation by the planning officer, the local Ward Member (if not a member of the Committee) will have the opportunity to speak.
+Following the presentation by the planning officer, 's report the local Ward Member (if not a member of and any members of the Committee) and any members of the Committee with a significant who have a prejudicial interest (unless a disclosable pecuniary interest in which case the member must leave the meeting for the duration of the item) will have the opportunity to speak.